 Trust Issues: Stories contains 20 tales of hard-headed folk fighting to be heard when nobody listens.

 This is a collection of short stories focused on marginalized citizens, mostly women, carrying on their daily struggles in a dangerous world.
 Someone or something lurks around every corner, but the characters in these stories have come prepared.
 They include Nell, an antisocial, nomadic, shade-tree mechanic and getaway driver; ‘Bula, an odd girl who talks to animals, and a whole host of others who follow lonely paths spreading empathy while kicking ass.
 The endings aren’t always happy, because as the final story tells us, “Sh*t Happens.”
-The stories take place in modern America and the Caribbean.
+The stories take place in the modern United States and in the Caribbean.
 These women have plenty of reasons to be afraid, but they Keep.
 On.
 Going.

 Praise for Trust Issues by K.P.
 Davis